As the Chief Number Cruncher at Half A CFO, one question I hear fairly often is: “How frequently do you need to review

 Possibility 2: It’s January 1 when you want to buy a new truck. $650 per month for 12 months = $7,800.
 That is definitely a budget buster.
 One option is to extend your financing to 4 years.
 At 4 percent, you would have to make 48 monthly payments of $452.
 Including maintenance of $59 per month, you are now just $11 per month over budget.
 It’s not the ideal situation, but, you still can get your truck!

 Possibility 3: It’s January, just like in the previous possibility, but you don’t want to have monthly payments for 4 years.
 Understandable.
 But the money has to come from somewhere.
 Unless you find another category where you can reduce your business expenditures, you will end up paying yourself $2,800 less in 2018.
 There is no magic bullet here.
 Did you budget for something that can wait another year?
-Maybe you planned to paint your interior of your offices.
+Maybe you planned to paint the interior of your offices.
 Can that wait, so you can get instead a new truck?